 It is almost universally true that you should set up PayPal payments since they control such a massive share of the market.
 WooCommerce makes it easy to integrate with PayPal by using PayPal Express Checkout, and many other e-commerce platforms offer similar easy PayPal integration options.

 WooCommerce also offers extensions for most other major payment gateways.
 The more payment options you add, the more likely it is that your customers will find their favorite among them.
 However, there is also such a thing as having too many options and we recommend that you only add those you can process efficiently to avoid any shipping delays.
+Learn more about WooCommerce and how easy it is to get your store up and running.

 Step 4: Incentivize Reviewers